 Saddlebrooke Ranch is an active adult gated community with a 40+ age restriction.
 It’s a 15-minute drive from the center of Oracle and 40 minutes from Downtown Tucson.
 This Robson Community comprises 1,500 single-family homes.

 The community has many amenities, including the 18-hole championship Saddlebrooke Ranch Golf Club with its pro shop and driving range.
 Sports lovers also have the use of 24 pickleball courts and tennis courts.
 Other facilities include a fitness center, a billiards room, a ballroom, an indoor lap pool, and several dining options.
-There’s also a Creative Arts and Technology Center which has studios for many arts and crafts plus a computer lab.
+There’s also a Creative Arts and Technology Center which has arts and crafts studios and a computer lab.

-If you’re moving to Tucson because you want to live an active life, Saddlebrooke Ranch has numerous clubs and activities available including basket weaving, a bicycling group, a dining out club, fitness classes, and clubs for various arts, crafts, and sports.
+If you’re moving to Tucson because you want to live an active life, Saddlebrooke Ranch has numerous clubs and activities available.
+Residents enjoy basket weaving, a bicycling group, a dining out club, fitness classes, and clubs for various arts, crafts, and sports.

 Models start at 1,404 square feet with two bedrooms, two bathrooms, and a two-car garage.
-Beyond that, there are many different models, the largest being 2,615 square feet with four bedrooms, two-and-a-half to three-and-a-half bathrooms, and a two-and-a-half-car garage.
+The largest model offers 3,077 square feet with three bedrooms and a den, three-and-a-half bathrooms, and a three-car garage.

 Sun City Oro Valley – Oro Valley, AZ

-Sun City Oro Valley is in Oro Valley, a 12-minute drive due north of the center of town with its many facilities.
-It’s a Del Webb 55+ active adult community comprised of 2,488 attached and single-family homes.
-Downtown Tucson is a 30-minute drive due south.
+Sun City Oro Valley is a 12-minute drive north of the Oro Valley town center with its many facilities.
+It’s a Del Webb 55+ community comprised of 2,488 attached and single-family homes.
+Also, Downtown Tucson is a 30-minute drive south.

-Residents can enjoy many lifestyle activities, from astronomy to wood carving, by way of dancing groups, arts and crafts groups, card and board games, hiking, sports groups, gardening, a singles club, and even a rock ‘n’ roll club.
+Residents can enjoy many lifestyle activities, from astronomy to wood carving.
+They can participate in dancing groups, arts and crafts groups, card and board games, hiking, sports groups, gardening, a singles club, and even a rock ‘n’ roll club.

-Models start at 1,035 square feet, and these have two bedrooms, two bathrooms, and a two-car garage.
+Models start at 1,035 square feet with two bedrooms, two bathrooms, and a two-car garage.
 The largest models have 2,665 square feet with three bedrooms, a den, three bathrooms, and a three-and-a-half-car garage.

 South of Tucson